chibisnorlax/acnhfaq/index.md

 A lot of the rates can be found at https://acnh.isomorphicbox.com/rates/#assortment-of-rates-and-information.

 ### Can you transfer your save to another switch?
-Yes, but you have contact nintendo to do it right now.
+Yes, but you have to contact nintendo to do it right now.

 ### What some other resources for AC:NH?
 You can find them at https://acnh.directory/.